Guide

 Constraint

 A limit on the system: a budget cap, capacity ceiling, minimum delivery, or resource limit.
-Constraints are what make an optimization problem non-trivial.

 See guide section →